byterubpay/byterub-site/_posts/2019-08-20-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-08-20.md

 **\<suraeNoether>** fair enough.
 I thought ACM TOPS was a conference, silly me. :P
 **\<sarang>** Anyway, that's my question
 **\<sarang>** suraeNoether: yours?
 **\<suraeNoether>** some of the biggest improvements that have come out of MRL this year have involved efficiency improvements, ranging from bulletproofs optimizations to compressed signature schemes.
-Only some of these improvements will carry on to the "next version" of monero, especially if we end up having to migrate our transaction model to something like one of the Big Three...
+Only some of these improvements will carry on to the "next version" of byterub, especially if we end up having to migrate our transaction model to something like one of the Big Three...
 **\<dEBRUYNE>** suraeNoether: Don't they have other options than to tend to the CSS?
 **\<dEBRUYNE>** I genuinely think this is not appropriate for it
-**\<suraeNoether>** so my question is: what sort of improvements would you like to see from the Monero Research Lab in the next year, keeping in mind that we will want to migrate to a different scheme sooner or later?
+**\<suraeNoether>** so my question is: what sort of improvements would you like to see from the ByteRub Research Lab in the next year, keeping in mind that we will want to migrate to a different scheme sooner or later?
 **\<suraeNoether>** dEBRUYNE: i'll start a conversation about this over in -community
 **\<rehrar>** I would definitely like some research into ring sig alternatives.
 **\<sarang>** That's very much in progress rehrar